Verstappen wins 1st F1 title with last lap pass of Hamilton

-ABU DHABI, United Arab Emirates (AP) — The most dramatic Formula One season in years ended, of course, in one of the most dramatic finishes possible when Max Verstappen snatched the world championship away from Lewis Hamilton with a pass on the final lap of the Abu Dhabi GP.
+ABU DHABI, United Arab Emirates (AP) — The most dramatic Formula One season in years should have ended with Max Verstappen’s championship-deciding pass of Lewis Hamilton on the final lap of the Abu Dhabi Grand Prix.

-Mercedes filed two protests after the race, which were dismissed more than four hours after the race and Verstappen’s first world championship was upheld.
+The conclusion instead came nearly five hours after Verstappen became the first Dutch champion in F1 history, when the FIA denied a pair of protests lodged by Mercedes over the controversial finish of Sunday’s race.

-Hamilton led 51 of the 58 laps and was only five trips around Yas Marina Circuit away from passing Michael Schumacher in the record books with an eighth championship Sunday.
-Then a crash gave Verstappen and Red Bull one final chance.
+But the messy affair still isn’t over: Mercedes filed for reconsideration to the International Court of Appeal, turning in the paperwork as Hamilton left Yas Marina Circuit without commenting.

-Whatever Hamilton said over his radio when Nicholas Latifi’s spin into the wall brought out the safety car was only replayed as one long bleep to cover the expletives.
+Verstappen and Hamilton arrived in Abu Dhabi tied in the standings after 21 races across four continents, the first time since 1974 the contenders were level ahead of the finale.
+The rivals went wheel-to-wheel all season, crashing three times with Verstappen sent to the hospital after a collision at Silverstone.

-F1 race director Michael Masi took his time figuring out how to conclude the race before controversially settling on one final lap of racing to decide the title.
-Verstappen started the final lap just behind Hamilton, chasing him through the first four turns.
+It made for a bitter feud between Mercedes and Red Bull that intensified this high-stakes and sometimes chaotic title fight.
+It was compelling action every week, on-and-off track drama likened to the epic championship battles of James Hunt and Niki Lauda in 1976, and Ayrton Senna and Alain Prost in 1990.

-Verstappen made his pass on the fifth turn and Hamilton had one last shot.
-He pulled his Mercedes even with the Red Bull in turn nine but couldn’t clear Verstappen, who surged ahead to become the first Dutch world champion.
+Hamilton, winner of three straight races coming into the finale to even the fight, had this one in hand and knew it until the Latifi crash.
+Whatever Hamilton said over his radio when Latifi brought out the safety car was replayed only as one long bleep to cover his expletives.

-“It’s just insane, I mean, my goal when I was little was to become a Formula One driver and to go for wins, to be on the podium,” said Verstappen.
-“When they play the national anthem, you want it to be yours and when you stand here and they tell you that you are the world champion, it’s something incredible and special.”
+Masi controversially settled to resume racing with one final lap — the only chance for Red Bull, which lobbied to go back to green.
+Verstappen chased Hamilton through the first four turns, made his pass in five and at last achieved his childhood dream.

-Verstappen, the only F1 winner to compete under the Dutch flag, was congratulated on Twitter by Prime Minister Mark Rutte.He said the win was a “A historic day for Dutch sport.”
+“My goal when I was little was to become a Formula One driver and to go for wins, to be on the podium,” said Verstappen.
+“When they play the national anthem, you want it to be yours, and when you stand here and they tell you that you are the world champion, it’s something incredible and special.”

-It was a fitting end to a season that saw the two contenders go wheel-to-wheel over 22 races spanning four continents and arrive in Abu Dhabi tied in the championship standings.
-It marked the first time the contenders were equal at the season finale since 1974.
+And that was how this gripping season ended, with the more dominant team atop the final podium.

-The two combined for 18 of the victories, with Verstappen winning 10 times — equaling the number of wins scored over his first six seasons in F1.
-Verstappen led an F1-high 652 of the 1,211 laps this year and scored 18 podium finishes.
+Verstappen’s 10 victories this year equaled the number of wins scored over his first six seasons in F1, and he led an F1-high 652 of the 1,211 laps while scoring 18 podium finishes.

-But he’s been criticized this year over his aggressive driving with Hamilton himself saying Verstappen was over the edge.
-The two crashed three times this season and Verstappen was sent to the hospital for evaluation following one incident at Silverstone.
+But he’d been criticized for aggressive driving with Hamilton himself saying Verstappen was over the edge.
+Verstappen had complained all weekend he’s been treated unfairly by the race stewards, who he believed held him to a higher standard than other drivers.

 “I think (the track) was clear, so why would you run it out behind the safety car?”
 Verstappen said.
 “When everything is clear, you have to release the track, so I think that’s a fair point from the race director.
 Of course, now it works for me.
 But it also works against me, I know that.”